marneypratt/r4bio/README.md

 * Learn how to do a log transformation of axes and data
 * Learn some best practices in basic data visualization

+6. **Graphing Grouped Continuous Data** ("graphing-groups")

+* Determine variable types and which axes to put each on
+* Discuss why bar graphs with means and standard errors can be misleading
+* Tips for initial data exploration
+* Learn the pros and cons of different graphs for grouped continuous data
+* What to include in a figure legend